dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 - Same for Groups.
 Idea is that if it does not post, then no harm done, if it posts it has to be relevant
 - Periodically I see applications, groups, friends, photos and remove or download+remove on the spot.
 Usually when I have a meeting in 10 minutes or something and giving this 20/30 seconds

 Idea is not to stress it, create space for new Facebook-friendships, groups, with the amount of information in this medium to be declining over time.
 Content should be less and less while also more relevant.
 Time logged in should diminish over time.
 Always log out when not using the platform as it triggers less tracking and it also adds an extra time penalty on logging in to do things there.
-My take is to always remove it from phones also at it is **notorious spyware**.
+My take is to always remove it from phones also at it is a **notorious spyware**.

 #### Instagram